What Causes Inflamed Lymph Nodes?

 It increases white cell production, which helps to protect you from cancer and bacteria.
 It is found in most fruits, vegetables, and nuts, like walnuts, pistachios, almonds, etc.

 These have antioxidants, fight free radicals, and strengthen your defenses.
 It is essential to eat foods like carrots, corn, watermelon, cabbage, beets, pumpkin, asparagus, apricots, etc.

 Selenium and Zinc

-These help you produce more cells, which provides energy for your immune system.
+These help you produce more cells, which, in turn, strengthen your immune system.
 What foods contain selenium and zinc?
-Easy: whole grains, Brazil nuts, most nuts, seafood, soybeans, etc.
+Whole grains, Brazil nuts, most other nuts, seafood, soybeans, among others.